‘Diana In Her Own Words’ Explores The ‘People’s Princess’ In Her Own Words, At A Very Difficult Time

 — The Royal Family (@RoyalFamily) August 2, 2017

-Prior to producing Diana In Her Own Words, Tom Jennings started his career as a print journalist, writing for the New York Times, the Los Angeles Times and Associated Press, and in 1994, he was nominated for a Pulitzer Prize in journalism.
-He has written, produced and directed more than 400 hours of programming on a variety of topics, including politics, religion, history, crime, sports, mystery and travel.
+Prior to producing Diana: In Her Own Words, Tom Jennings started his career as a print journalist, writing for the New York Times, the Los Angeles Times and Associated Press, and in 1994, he was nominated for a Pulitzer Prize in journalism.
+He has written, produced and directed more than 400 hours of programming on a variety of topics, including politics, religion, history, crime, sports, mystery, and travel.
 He has produced documentary films all around the globe and has looked for new ways to tell stories that are informative and entertaining.

 Will you be checking out Diana In Her Own Words?
 Leave your thoughts in the comments below.